Kirkennan Estate Holiday Cottages Green Tourism Policy

 - We collect rain water for use in the green-house.

-- In 2019 we estimated the carbon footprint of the cottages using Green Tourism's Carbon calculator and intend to do this on an annual basis to track progress in reducing CO2 emmissions and energy consumption.
+- In 2019 we estimated the carbon footprint of the cottages using Green Tourism's Carbon calculator and intend to do this on a periodic basis to track progress in reducing CO2 emmissions and energy consumption.

 Supporting biodiversity and nature